About the Event

 Phil Sharp, RFF President

-- Jon A. Krosnick, University Fellow, Frederic O. Glover Professor in Humanities and Social Sciences, Stanford University
+- Jon A. Krosnick, University Fellow, Resources for the Future; Frederic O. Glover Professor in Humanities and Social Sciences, Stanford University

 - Phil Sharp, Fellow, The Center on Global Energy Policy at Columbia University’s School of International and Public Affairs; former President, RFF